NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### Main System Examples

 There are two main system examples to choose from, Vertical NFT and Full System, each with its own requirements and capabilities.
-The Vertical NFT example is the recommended starting point for most system builds, and is perfect for those with only basic programming knowledge.
-It is also the standard implementation for our 3D printed controller enclosure and for most vertical towers that will be used.
+The Vertical NFT Example is the recommended starting point for most system builders, and is perfect for those with only basic programming knowledge.
+It is also the standard implementation for our 3D printed controller enclosure.
 It can be easily extended to include other functionality if desired, simply by copying and pasting the example code.

-This system code has the benefit of being able to compile out what you don't use, making it ideal for storage constrained devices, but will not provide full UI functionality since it will be missing the code for all the other objects the system build code strips out.
+The Vertical NFT Example sketch has the benefit of being able to compile in a minimal UI mode that will strip out what isn't used, making it ideal for storage constrained devices (e.g. those with < 512kB Flash), but will not provide full UI functionality since it will be missing the code for all the other objects the system build code strips out, thus requiring re-compiling/re-uploading on system setup changes.
+The UI, in this mode, only provides edit capabilities, not create/delete, with more customization options locked out.

-The Full System Example sketch will build an empty system with all object and system features enabled.
-It is recommended for modern MCUs that have lots of storage space to use such as ESP32, RasPi Pico, etc. It works similarly to the Vertical NFT Example, except is meant for systems where a GUI will be primarily used to create objects with (or done similarly in code to initialize, as is done in the Vertical NFT example).
-It involves the least amount of coding and setup, but comes at the highest cost.
+By contrast, the Full System Example sketch will build an empty system with all object and system features enabled.
+It is recommended for modern MCUs that have lots of storage space to use such as ESP32, RasPi Pico, etc. It works similarly to the Vertical NFT Example, except is meant for systems where a GUI (possibly only remotely controlled) will be primarily used to create objects with.
+It involves the least amount of coding, but comes at the highest cost since it has to contain everything that possibly could be used, even if it ultimately isn't.
+The UI, in this mode, provides edit, create, and delete capabilities, with more options available for customization.

 Included below is the default system setup defines of the Vertical NFT example (of which a smaller similar version is used for the Full System example) to illustrate a variety of the controller features.
 This is not an exhaustive list of course, as there are many more things the controller is capable of, as documented in its main header file include, GitHub Project Wiki, and elsewhere.